henrythasler/henrythasler.github.io/_posts/2020-02-02-optimizing-vectortiles.md

 ---

 In my [Observable Vector Tile Dissector](https://observablehq.com/@henrythasler/mapbox-vector-tile-dissector) I evaluate different vector tile provider regarding the tilesize they deliver.
 The limits I chose are ~~purely random~~ based on long experience...
 But what would one do to actually reduce the tile size.
 I will try to optimize [my own vector tiles](https://cyclemap.link) and explain the steps involved.

+I assume that all spatial data is available via a [postgis](https://postgis.net/) database in web mercator ([EPSG:3857](https://epsg.io/3857)) projection.

 ## TL;DR